singail/Neighborhood-Map/README.md

 * Start the server with `npm start`.
 The site will automatically open in `http://localhost:3000`.

 Live page preview: [Vilnius Map](https://vilniusmap.netlify.com/)

+## How To Run The Page in Production mode

+Important!
+The service worker is implemented only in production mode.

+Follow these instructions to run the app in production mode:

+* Clone this git repository by pasting this to the git command line: `git clone https://github.com/singail/Neighborhood-Map.git`

+* Run `npm run build` and `serve -s build` to build production-ready app.

+* Navigate to local server `http://localhost:5000/`

 ## Create React App